 Teff is richer in vitamins B1, folate, and vitamin A. Buckwheat is richer in vitamin K.

 Below we can see the distribution of their vitamin profiles.

 This section will focus on the different health impacts that each grain provides.

-Teff is also rich in zinc, and zinc provides several health benefits and regulation of overall homeostasis.
-Zinc has beneficial effects on the immune system, reduces flaring of chronic diseases, and reduces diabetes development and cancer risks.
+Teff is also rich in zinc, providing several health benefits and regulation of overall homeostasis.
+Zinc benefits the immune system, reduces flaring of chronic diseases, and reduces diabetes development and cancer risks.
 (2)